Skip to content

 How to Enjoy Zion National Park in the Middle of Summer

 It can get hot here in Greater Zion, and even in Zion National Park.
 There’s no question about that.
 And as summer moseys on, it will probably get hotter.
-So how do you still enjoy yourself in the blazing heat?
+So, how do you beat the heat in Zion?
 Here are a few simple ideas that offer you a chance to stay cool without losing out on the action.

 Hit the Trails Early